Eniola08/Shipping-Company-Sales/README.md

 ### Data Sources

-This data source is from multiple
+This data source is from multiple sources and analysis of Strutured Data Company sales

 ### Tools

-- Microsoft SQL -
+- Microsoft SQL - Data Analysis

 ### Exploratory Data Analysis (EDA)